It's a Feature, Not a Bug: Secure and Auditable State Rollback for Confidential Cloud Applications: Security Analysis

 \subsection{State Continuity}

-\textbf{Theorem 2 (State Continuity).} \textit{At authoritative root $R_t$, no attacker (external or internal) can cause the system to accept a stale root $R_{t-k}$ (for any $k > 0$) as the current authoritative root.}\\
+\textbf{Property 2 (State Continuity).} \textit{At authoritative root $R_t$, no attacker (external or internal) can cause the system to accept a stale root $R_{t-k}$ (for any $k > 0$) as the current authoritative root.}\\

-\textit{Proof.} Assume that an attacker can cause the system to accept a stale root $R_{t-k}$ as the authoritative root when the true authoritative root is $R_t$.
+\textit{Argument.} Assume that an attacker can cause the system to accept a stale root $R_{t-k}$ as the authoritative root when the true authoritative root is $R_t$.
 Let $R_{t-k}$ be sealed as $\texttt{Seal}(R_{t-k}, c_{t-k})$ and $R_t$ be sealed as $\texttt{Seal}(R_t, c_t)$ where $c_t > c_{t-k}$ due to the monotonic counter property.
-We assume atomicity and crash-consistency as established in Theorem~1 and consider only steady-state acceptance of stale state.
+We assume atomicity and crash-consistency as established in Property~1 and consider only steady-state acceptance of stale state.

 \underline{\textit{External attacker.}} For the system to accept $R_{t-k}$ as authoritative, the attacker must replay an old seal $\texttt{Seal}(R_{t-k}, c_{t-k})$ (rejected by the monotonic counter property), forge a fresh seal $\texttt{Seal}(R_{t-k}, c_t)$ on stale content (infeasible under the unforgeability assumption), present stale data or metadata with valid inclusion proofs under $R_t$ (requiring hash collisions or preimages, which are infeasible under collision-resistance), or mount a second-order rollback attack (Section~\ref{sec:semantic-gap}) by presenting stale metadata with matching historical seals to mislead an administrator.
 The latter is defeated because the reference monitor verifies all metadata (snapshot listings, version catalogs) against the current authoritative root $R_t$ before doing rollbacks.
 Stale metadata cannot produce valid inclusion proofs under $R_t$.